-Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET of such models.
-We therefore do not need any additional guidance for conducting stochastic valuations, most German IORPs are likely to use the deterministic model.
-Those who use the stochastic one can discuss any open questions with the supervisory authorities.
-Q02.
-Generally, we do not consider further QIS work necessary (see General Comments).
-However, should there be another QIS, the considered simplifications should be kept (in particular Simplification 2, Simplification 1 is less important to German IORPs).
+Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET (in particular Simplification 2, Simplification 1 is less important to German IORPs).
 With any simplification it is crucial that it is viable for IORPs and that there are opening clauses so that special schemes do not have to follow the simplification.
 Regarding Simplification 1 and 2, for example industry-wide IORPs are often not able to assess the sponsor support data in an appropriate way.
 They need more simplifications like macro-economic data and / or pars-pro-toto calculations or sampling.
 Further simplifications should therefore be developed in order to reflect the heterogeneous nature of IORPs regarding available resources and know-how.
 However, "over engineering" of the simplification should be avoided.
 The applied assumptions must be stated more clearly.
+The simplifications according to HBS 6.36 of the technical specifications for the QIS should remain applicable.
+We therefore welcome that this consultation paper sets out on page 6 (last sentence of the second paragraph) that the simplifications of the QIS are not questioned.
 Q03.
+Q3: In the stakeholders' view what role should the concept of maximum sponsor support play in the general valuation principles for sponsor support?
 As EIOPA states in the Discussion Paper, there are no "universally recognised standards" of calculating maximum sponsor support.
 We agree, but still think that it could be a useful measure.
 However, so far it has not been used sensibly.
 We think that there could be alternatives how to use the maximum sponsor support in valuations.
 If EIOPA thinks the HBS should be developed further - contrary to our position - additional research could identify better ways of using the concept of maximum sponsor support.
 Q04.
-Generally, wage is not an appropriate additional measure for estimating the maximum amount of sponsor support in Germany (maybe in contrast to countries where final pay schemes are still the typical defined benefit plans).
-However, there might be exceptions to this rule: For example for an industry-wide pension fund wage may be nonetheless the only measure for estimating sponsor support because no other data are available.
-We therefore suggest an opening clause if this idea was taken forward.
-Q05.
-No, because it is unlikely that it is possible to specify something of general applicability / general validity which works on the level of the individual IORP.
-It therefore cannot be the only factor
+Q4: Is wage an appropriate additional measure for estimating the maximum amount of sponsor support?
+If so, please explain why?
+Are there any other